Dukha people: Culture

+Clan relations

+The Dukha people frequently marry into other ethnic groups in the region, such as the Bargash, Soyan, or Orat.
+These clans are called jono, each of which has sub-clans within it.
+Interclan relations are strictly for the purpose of exogamy.

+The Dukha clan itself consists of residential groups in which families live near each other in tents.
+This can include parents, children, extended family, and friendships.
+A residential group that is composed of many families is called olal-lal in the Tuva language.
+Each has a representative member by which the group is referred to.

 Reindeer use and management

 The Dukha's sense of community is structured around the reindeer.
 The reindeer and the Dukha are dependent on one another.
 Some Dukha say that if the reindeer disappear, so too will their culture.
 The reindeer are domesticated and belong to the household.
 In many ways they are treated like family members and shown respect.
 The community's chores and activities center on the care and feeding of their reindeer.
 Dukha communities on the taiga are usually a group of tents of two to seven households that move camp to find optimum grazing for the reindeer.
 Herding tasks are shared amongst the camp with children at a young age learning to care for the reindeer and keeping them safe.
 The girls and younger women do the milking and make yogurt, cheese, and milk tea.
 Young men and women and elders help with herding.
 A few of the men stay with the reindeer in the winter months, living in the open air with their herds to protect them from wolves and other predators.
 The men also make and repair their hunting tools and reindeer saddles and carts.
 Since they rarely kill a reindeer, they supplement their diet of reindeer milk products by hunting wild animals from the forest.